fuadhn/crud-generator/README.md

 - Create a database.
 - Open the database configuration by editing the [app/Config/Database.php file](https://github.com/fuadhn/crud-generator/blob/main/app/Config/Database.php).
 - CRUD Generator is ready to save you time.

+Now is the time to simplify each of your jobs, there are still many other jobs waiting :)